| THE STORY OF JACOB

 to Rebekah sealed her decisions to favor Jacob.
 But in Jacob’s upbringing she indulged a favoritism that fostered an

 ambition that crossed the boundary of heavenly virtue that set in motion events that would traumatize the whole family.
-In these generations one of the most important

 customs was the birthright.
 The eldest son was always the recipient of the favored inheritance.
 Along with this custom was